 Max Whittaker/Stringer/Getty Images

 Rising tuitions, student unrest, and trimmed budgets --- what is the future of higher education?
-AirTalk’s Larry Mantle hosted a distinguished panel of university heads representing California’s diverse higher education institutions to discuss these important issues.
+Join AirTalk’s Larry Mantle on Wednesday, January 11th as he hosts a distinguished panel of university heads representing California’s diverse higher education institutions.

-This program was made possible by generous grants from the Righteous Persons Foundation and the California Wellness Foundation.
+This program is made possible by generous grants from the Righteous Persons Foundation and the California Wellness Foundation.